YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Code Documentation.md

 ---

 ## General
-- Do you want to share source code
+- Do you want to share the source code
-- Do you want to say what langauge was useed in the projeect's creation
+- Do you want to say what language was used in the project's creation

 ---